Tenshō Iga War: Second Tenshō Iga War (1581)

 Against this large army of 42,000 men, the Iga defenders only totaled 10,000 at most, and these were spread throughout the province.
 The Oda forces advanced, torching castles, shrines, and temples, and meeting relatively little resistance.
 The most significant military actions were the siege of Hijiyama Castle, which had become the rallying point for the northern Iga forces, and the siege of Kashiwara Castle in the south.
 With the surrender of the forces in Kashiwara Castle on October 8, organized Iga resistance came to an end.
+During this conflict, a Fortress belonged to Momochi Tanba was burned.

 Oda Nobunaga himself toured the conquered province in early November 1581, and then withdrew his troops, placing control in Nobukatsu's hands.
+After capturing all the castles in Iga on the 11th, Nobukatsu spent time hunting down the remaining Iga forces.